Become an affiliate partner and earn attractive commission.

 Though all care homes offer accommodation and personal care, there are specialist types of care homes that offer additional services for people with greater needs.
 For example, care homes that are termed as nursing homes, offer assistance from qualified nurses along with personal care.

-On the other hand, care homes or residential care homes provide personal care and support but do not provide any nursing care.
+On the other hand, care homes or residential care homes provide personal care and support but do not provide any nursing care homes.

 Can Social Services Force Someone into a Care Home?